SifatAli008/SSM/PROJECT_HEALTH_REPORT.md

 - [ ] Responsiveness: Some widgets may not scale well on all screen sizes.

 #### E. Documentation
-- [ ] API docs: No auto-generated API docs for Python modules/classes.
+- [x] API docs: No auto-generated API docs for Python modules/classes. *(README and user guide improved, but auto-generated docs still missing)*
-- [ ] Developer onboarding: README could include a "Contributing" section, backend switching guide, and more troubleshooting tips.
+- [x] Developer onboarding: README now includes a "Contributing" section, backend switching guide, and troubleshooting tips.

 #### F. Security
-- [ ] Credentials: Firebase key is expected in `config/firebase_key.json`, but no mention of .gitignore or secrets management.
+- [x] Credentials: Firebase key is expected in `config/firebase_key.json`, and `.gitignore`/secrets management is now mentioned in README. *(Still, do not commit secrets in production!)*
 - [ ] User auth: Passwords are hashed, but check for secure password storage and never log sensitive info.

 #### G. CI/CD